 'Mission weeks open up opportunities to talk about the gospel that are often hard to come by.
 For that reason, we need to be active in keeping these conversations going.
 Mission weeks bear the most fruit when we don't allow them to be a one time thing, but when we keep investing in our friends, keep walking alongside them, and keep answering their questions.' – Staff Worker Hayley Marchant

-So, a friend – or perhaps even a family member – has watched an event that your CU has hosted in recent weeks.
+So, a friend has been to an event that your CU has hosted in recent weeks.
 What’s next?
 Here are a few thoughts of how you could keep the conversations flowing.

 Your level of directness will be influenced by your personality type and how close your friendship is – but try to find out, in their own words, how your friend has reacted to what they’ve seen and heard.
 I quite like asking them to message me with the three words that they think best encapsulate their response, and to let the conversation flow from there.